veritise/veritise-node/README.md

 cd node
 ```

-Create node custom preset file:
+2. **Add custom preset file for node customisation.** (<em>either you can add custom preset file or skip this step (to enable default values) and go to step 3 </em>)

+---

+ Custom preset file properties:

 - `friendlyName` - node friendly name (leave empty to use address)
-- `minFeeMultiplier` - minimum fee multiplier of transactions to propagate and include in blocks
+- `minFeeMultiplier` - (default value = `10` ) minimum fee multiplier of transactions to propagate and include in blocks.
+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each block added to the blockchain has a different fee multiplier, set by the node that harvested it.
+The network also defines the dynamic fee multiplier as the median of the last 60 blocks<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This value approximates the most common fee multiplier that nodes and transaction creators have agreed upon in the most recent blocks, and is used in the calculation of namespace and mosaic rental fees.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If a block did not include any transaction, a value of 100 is used to avoid 0 multipliers.

-- `maxTrackedNodes` - number of nodes to track in memory
+- `maxTrackedNodes` - (default value = `5000` ) number of nodes to track in memory

-<b>NOTE:</b> friendlyName will be displayed in Veritise explorer node list
+- `enableDelegatedHarvestersAutoDetection` - (default value = `true`) `true` if potential delegated harvesters should be automatically detected.
+Possible values are `true` and `false`.
+- `delegatePrioritizationPolicy` - (default value = `Importance` ) Prioritization policy used to keep accounts once the maximum number of delegated harvesting accounts is reached.
+Possible values are `Age` and `Importance`.
+- `maxUnlockedAccounts` - (default value = `10`) Maximum number of unlocked accounts, i.e., the maximum number of delegated harvesting accounts.

+---

+> <b>NOTE:</b> Example below is for demonstration purposes only!

 ```
 echo "nodes: